NHS Hot Topics Series 2 overview

 - Approaching this answer at the interview

 Essential content: We have separated the videos into important topics that we feel are fundamental to interview success.
-We go through the "hot topics" questions that you may come across like primary care pressures, social media impacts on healthcare, the Zika Virus and even an insight from real-life examples like the Hadiza Bawa-Garba case.
+We begin by teaching you how to structure your answers.
+We go through the common types of interview questions that you may come across.
+Extra quizzes and info will also become available for you to put your knowledge into practice.

 Interactive features: Being interactive is the key to our teaching success!
 So, you will find our team members asking you questions and asking you to pause the video.
 We may ask you to write something down.
 Or we may recommend that you look up some extra info to enhance your learning.